 The video below and related videos on the NREL Learning YouTube Channel show system-wide generation and transmission flows at hourly time resolution for multiple scenarios and system conditions.

 Two key models were updated and applied for this study: the Iowa State University CGT-Plan capacity expansion model and Energy Exemplar's PLEXOS production cost model.
 CGT-Plan was used to design scenarios for a variety of grid conditions through the year 2038.
 PLEXOS was used to perform unit commitment and economic dispatch on the systems created by CGT-Plan.

 CGT-Plan was used for a variety of different power system scenarios (including technology cost, gas price, transmission costs, and generation retirements) to model transmission and generation co-optimized for four different transmission designs.
-More details on the model are available.
 These designs are shown in the figure below and include:

 - Design 1 (top left): No increase in transmission capacity between the interconnections